yang-wang11/mydocker/Readme.md

 # Introduction
-this project is imitate docker technical. that include four core linux function. and pass test in CentOS7.
+This project imitates docker technical, which includes four core functions, and it has already passed the test in CentOS7.

 - [x] namespace